What did the Immigration Reform and Control Act?

 Immigration Reform and Control Act of 1986 – Title I: Control of Illegal Immigration – Part A: Employment – Amends the Immigration and Nationality Act to make it unlawful for a person or other entity to: (1) hire (including through subcontractors), recruit, or refer for a fee for U.S. employment any alien knowing that …

-See also Which institute is best for digital marketing?
+See also Which packer and mover is best in India?

 Who did the Immigration Reform and Control Act of 1986?